Data updated April 3, 2025

 How did the Social Security Administration spend its budget in 2024?

-Federal government spending isolated to SSA, FY 2024
+Federal government net spending isolated to SSA, FY 2024

 Who leads the Social Security Administration?

 SSA is led by a commissioner.
 They are appointed by the president, confirmed by the Senate, and then sworn into office.
-The SSA is an independent agency, and its commissioner is not part of the president's cabinet.
+The SSA is an independent agency, meaning it operates within the executive branch but outside the president's cabinet, giving it some level of autonomy.
 The central office, located in Baltimore, leads a field organization of about 1,230 offices across 10 regions.

 In addition to benefits, the agency is responsible for issuing Social Security numbers and cards.